teamallnighter/perpetual-daffodil/src/pages/index.md

     type: section_content
     title: About
     content: >-
-      Connelly & Company Management LTD provides property management services in Calgary, Alberta.
-The company was formed in October 1980 as a family company, and remains a family company to this day.

-      Al and Colleen started from the humble beginnings of owning a single building.
-Each evening, the two would go to their building to turn on garden hoses to water new sod.
-Slowly but surely, the company grew into the reliable and condominium management company it is today.

       Today, Connelly & Company manages around 130 buildings of all types and sizes.
 We have managed any building imaginable, from 4-unit townhomes to 200-unit high rise towers.
 We have managed property throughout Alberta,